TILTON FAMLY CHILDREN’S SHELTER

-Our Home: The Shelter is a 36-bed emergency shelter that opened its doors in October 1989, to provide a safe haven for abused children.
-The Shelter is located in Jensen Beach.
+The Shelter is a 36-bed emergency shelter that opened its doors in October, 1989, to provide a safe haven for abused, abandoned and neglected children.

-Our Children: Children, ages birth to 15, are removed from their homes due to abuse, neglect and/or abandonment by the State.
+Children, ages birth to 12, are removed from their homes due to abuse, neglect and/or abandonment by the State.
 The children are placed at the Shelter for a few days, months, or sometimes, even years.
 Children over the age of 12 years can be admitted if they are part of a sibling group with younger children.

-Educational Services: The children attend public schools and are encouraged to be part of extra-curricular activities.
+The children attend public schools and are encouraged to be part of extra-curricular activities.
 The Education Coordinator is the liaison with the school counselor and Shelter staff/therapists.
-After-school tutoring is provided byvolunteers and staff.
+After-school tutoring is provided by volunteers and staff.

 Enriching Opportunities: The children experience fun and educational outings and activities, including Camp Hibiscus, a ten-week summer camp.

 To learn more about the Hibiscus Shelter and to take a tour of our facilities, please contact Lori Swift, Director of Outreach and Events, at (772) 334-9311, ext.
 404 or email: LSwift@hcc4kids.org.

 Volunteer: Please contact Stephanie Taylor, Volunteer Coordinator, at (772) 334-9311, ext.
 619 or email: STaylor@hcc4kids.org